 Fig. 8.
-Photo images of the 1/20-scale 3D printer models used for the feasibility study of segmented fabrication of the helical coil (original cross-section: 1860 mm width \times 930 mm height).
+Photo images of the 1/20-scale 3D printer models used for the feasibility study of segmented fabrication of the helical coil (original cross section: 1860-mm width $\times$ 930-mm height).
 The groove in the coil casing is 1.075 times larger than the coil winding pack (a).
-One pitch of the helical coil (starting from the bottom, through the inner, upper, outer parts, and ending at the bottom (b)) can be inserted into the helical coil casing without giving additional force (c).
+One pitch of the helical coil [starting from the bottom, through the inner, upper, outer parts, and ending at the bottom (b)] can be inserted into the helical coil casing without giving additional force (c).

-Feasibility studies of winding were conducted using the 3D CAD system and 3D printing.
-The 3D printing model identified the gap width required to insert the conductor segment into the coil casing.
-As the result of trial and error approach using the 3D printing, it was found that a maximum one helical pitch of coil segment could be inserted into the coil casing without deformation, if the groove of the casing was more than 1.075 times the coil winding pack.
+into the coil casing without deformation, if the groove of the casing was more than 1.075 times the coil winding pack.
 This is shown in Fig. 8.
 In the actual manufacturing, the joint winding will be performed for every single superconductor.
 It is considered to install segments of conductors, not segments of the whole winding pack, and thus, the necessary gap will be 62 mm + 4.65 mm.
 There is an enough gap for inserting a conductor except the last turn of each winding layer.
 The necessary gap of 4.65 mm is for the conductor at the last turn.
 After one conductor at any turn is inserted to its appropriate position, the conductor can be pulled up to free space with relatively small bending force.
-For example, the cantilever beam with length of 7.5 m (quarter length of one pitch of helical coil winding), 62 mm × 62 mm square shape, and longitudinal Young's modulus of 114 GPa, can be bent 500 mm with force of 500 N at the free edge of the beam.
+For example, the cantilever beam with length of 7.5 m (quarter length of one pitch of helical coil winding), $62 \text{ mm} \times 62 \text{ mm}$ square shape, and longitudinal Young's modulus of 114 GPa, can be bent 500 mm with force of 500 N at the free edge of the beam.
 Joint work will be established in this free space.

 IV.
-CONCLUSIONS
+CONCLUSION

 The LHD-type helical reactor FFHR-d1 is under fundamental design phase.
 There are several candidate for superconducting magnet system.
 A CICC LTS-type is the basic option for FFHR-d1 since it is a mature technology for a large scale magnet like the ITER.
 However, a length of a cooling path can be limited for a huge scale magnet beyond ITER.
-An indirect-cooled LTS-type solves this problem but careful design study is needed, such as a thermal stability and a contact control between a cooling panel and a superconductor.
+An indirectcooled LTS-type solves this problem but careful design study is needed, such as a thermal stability and a contact control between a cooling panel and a superconductor.
 For both LTS-type, there are another issues that the continuous winding and a vacuum pressure impregnation process after winding are needed.
-The gascooled HTS-type has a potential to solve issues in the LTStype.
+The gas-cooled HTS-type has a potential to solve issues in the LTS-type.
 The selection of conductor type will be made after research and development activities are completed for each conductor type together with the design progress.